nova-core-creatives/VintageBrass/content/pages/Mouthpieces/Trumpet Mouthpieces/giardinelli-gold-3s-cut-for-reeves-shanks.md

 images = ["/uploads/img_7593.jpg", "/uploads/img_7592.jpg"]
 instruments = "mouthpieces"
 subtitle = "One piece rim/underpart"
-title = "Giardinelli gold 3S cut for Reeves shanks"
+title = "Giardinelli gold 3S cut for Reeves sleeves, see Miscellaneous for more Reeves sleevs and underparts."

 +++